-Assia Boudjerida 12, Réal Labelle ^{12,3,4}, Lise Bergeron ^{4,5}, Claude Berthiaume 4, Jean-Marc Guilé 5 and Jean-Jacques Breton ^{2,4}
+Assia Boudjerida ^{1,2}, Réal Labelle ^{1,2,3,4}, Lise Bergeron ^{4,5}, Claude Berthiaume 4, Jean-Marc Guilé 6 and Jean-Jacques Breton ^{2,4}

 Results: A DMDD Questionnaire among adolescents from clinic settings is obtained.
 The content of the instrument's items was initially developed based on DSM-5 criteria and expert judgment to ensure that this new instrument covered the theoretical concepts of DMDD in English and French.
 Twelve participants (6.3%) met nine or more criteria and 11 youths (5.7%) met the three main criteria of DMDD (A, C, and D), which suggested the likely presence of DMDD.
-The total Cronbach's aipha was 0.90.
-In addition, the DMDD Cuestionnaire was significantly associated with depressive symptoms and borderline personality traits.
+The total Cronbach's alpha was 0.90.
+In addition, the DMDD Questionnaire was significantly associated with depressive symptoms and borderline personality traits.

-DSM-5 criteria Item number Description of diagnostic criterion and item At 1 Severe recurrent temper outbursts manifested verbally and/or behaviourally.
-A 2 2 These outbursts are grossly out of proportion in intensity or duration to the situation or provocation. В Not assessed The temper outbursts are inconsistent with developmental level. С 3 The temper outbursts occur, on average, three or more times per week.
-D 1 4 The mood between temper outbursts is possistently irritable or angry most of the day, nearly every day.
+ria for DMDD and DMDD Questionnaire items.
+DSM-5 criteria Item number Description of diagnostic criterion and item A 1 1 Severe recurrent temper outbursts manifested verbally and/or behaviourally.
+A 2 2 These outbursts are grossly out of proportion in intensity or duration to the situation or provocation. В Not assessed The temper outbursts are inconsistent with developmental level.
+C 3 The temper outbursts occur, on average, three or more times per week.
+D 1 4 The mood between temper outbursts is porsistently initable or angry most of the day, nearly every day.
 D 2 5 This mood is observable by others.
 E 1 6 Criteria A-D have been present for 12 or more months.
 E 2 7 There has not been a period lasting three or more consecutive months without all of the symptoms in Criteria A-D. F 1 8 Criteria A and D are present in at least two of three settings (at home, at school, with peers).
 F 2 10 These criteria are severe in at least one of these settings.
 G Assessed pre-administration The diagnosis should not be made for the first time before age 6 years or after age 18 years (condition met by virtue of age of target client group) Н 9 The age of onset of Criteria A-E is before 10 years.
 1 Not assessed Exclusion criterion: presence of all the symptoms of a manic or hypomanic episode for more than 1 day.
 J Not assessed Symptoms not better explained otherwise.